evandor/submodule-features/docs/installation.md

 ## Branches

-currenly, there is only 'main'
+currently, there is only 'main'